Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

 Let us translate this picture into the fermionic formulation.
-It is well known the explicit correspondence between certain first-order differential operators on ${\mathbb C}((z))$ and certain differential operators on the Fock space (see, for instance, \cite[Table 1]{Kaz}).
-Indeed, if $a_m$ acts on $\C((z))$ by the homothety $z^m$, then it acts on the Fock space by:
+It is well known the explicit correspondence between certain f\/irst-order dif\/ferential operators on ${\mathbb C}((z))$ and certain dif\/ferential operators on the Fock space (see, for instance, \cite[Table~1]{Kaz}; see \cite{Givental} for an approach based on quantization).
+Indeed, if $a_m$ acts on ${\mathbb C}((z))$ by the homothety~$z^n$, then it acts on the Fock space~by